tomtom828/OCAJP8-EXAM/notes.md

   - `DDD` is DAY OF YEAR, 3 digit max (ex.
 Dec 31th is 365th day (or 366th if leap year))
   - `dd` is day of month
   - `yy` is year (2 digit) and `yyyy` is year (4 digit).
 Note that `uu` and `uuuu` also work.
+  - But well, `SSS` is the milliseconds
+  - And well, `ss` is the seconds
 - Methods like `getMonth()` (singular) relate to LocalDate or LocalDateTime and `getMonths()` (plural) is for a `Period`
 - Printing the `LocalDate` will be in format `yyyy-MM-dd`
 - The LocalTime has `LocalTime.of(int hour, int minute, int second, int nanoOfSecond)` as most params and `LocalTime.of(int hour, int minute)` as least params
 - The LocalTime prints as `23:01:15` or `HH:mm:ss` format
 - Note that `11:01:15 pm` is `.format(DateTimeFormatter.ofPattern("HH:mm:ss a")` or `("hh:mm:ss a")` pattern
 - Use `"hh:mm:ss.SSS"` for milliseconds (max of 9 S's)
+- The `Period` class does NOT implement `Comparable`, the others do
+- Note that, unless seconds are specified, `LocalTime` will print `HH:mm` format
+  - To get `HH:mm:ss` just `.pluseconds(0)` to get `11:11:00` for example
+- The default `LocalDateTime` looks like this `2019-02-19T13:15:10.999999999` unless, of course, you omit the seconds and milliseconds
+- Be sure to import the `DateTimeFormatter` from `java.time.format.*`
+- Note that it IS OK to only format just the date or just the time portions of the `LocalDateTime`

 #### Misc: